tdpetrou/News-Event-Classification/README.md

 So, to deal with this domain specificity, a list of words is ouputted into a csv from a stemmed list of words of a new tf-idf vectorizer for the specific topic at hand.
 The top 200 words must be evaluated by hand.
 For each subtopic there will be a list that needs to be hand graded on some scale.
 I am choosing -5 to 5.
 These files are stored in data/keywords/key_words_<major category>_<subtopic>.csv

+10. Once you think you have correctly categorized the list of key words for each subtopic (this will take a long time) you will run attach_event_score.py <major category>

+This will grade each article based on its top 20 tf-idf stemmed words according to the grade you gave it.